knaaptime/seg_networks/paper/background.md

 understudied element of metropolitan segregation patterns, namely that transport networks, physical barriers, and other factors such as elevation or congestion condition the expected potential for social interaction in space.
-For example work in sociology has shown the importance of street network connectivity in fostering connected social networks inside small urban geographic zones [@grannis1998ImportanceTrivial].
-The natural logic underlying these findings is that street networks can help insulate urban environments and provide greater exposure to residents living inside "the neighborhood" than those who live outside, but this distinction can be masked easily when measuring metropolitan space using euclidean distances.
+For example work in sociology has shown the importance of street network connectivity in fostering social networks inside small urban geographic zones [@grannis1998ImportanceTrivial].
+The natural logic underlying these findings is that street networks can help insulate urban environments and provide greater exposure to residents living inside "the neighborhood" than those who live outside, but this distinction can be masked easily when measuring metropolitan space using Euclidean distances.

 <div id='fig:network_distance'>
 ![Network Distance vs Euclidean Distance](figures/network_distance.png){#fig:distance_sd width=49%}